sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 cry from releasing a bug that takes down a company's instance.
 Severe bugs cascade into out-of-band releases for our distribution team and upgrades for customers.
-They also tend to have a latent effect on engineer productivity (in this case, mine) when bugs later impose context-switches to fix things.
-Conceptually big costs that I wanted to avoid.
+They also tend to have a latent effect on engineer productivity (in this case, mine) when bugs later impose context-switches to fix things—conceptually big costs that I wanted to avoid.
 All of these considerations, code changes, and heaps of testing happened in the pursuit of an unglamorous outcome while two, maybe three, engineers reviewed the code to see it play out.
 I know this isn't an isolated thing.
 I get faint hints of other engineers at